openebs/openebs/k8s/upgrades/0.9.0-1.0.0/README.md

 *All steps described in this document need to be performed on the Kubernetes master or from a machine that has access to Kubernetes master*

- - Run below command to perform pre-upgrade operations on OpenEBS related components.
+ - Before proceeding with below steps please make sure the daemonset `DESIRED` count is equal to `CURRENT` count.
     ```sh
+    $ kubectl get ds openebs-ndm -n <openebs-namespace>
+    NAME          DESIRED   CURRENT   READY   UP-TO-DATE   AVAILABLE   NODE SELECTOR   AGE
+    openebs-ndm   3         3         3       3            3           <none>          7m6s
+    ```
+    This may happen due in following cases:
+   - If any NodeSelector has been used to deploy openebs related pods.
+   - Master or any Node has been tainted in k8s cluster.

+ - Run below command to update OpenEBS control plane components labels.
+    ```sh
     $ ./pre-upgrade.sh <openebs_namespace>
     ```
-    Where `<openebs_namespace>` is the namespace where OpenEBS control plane components are installed.
+    `<openebs_namespace>` is the namespace where OpenEBS control plane components are installed.

+Note:
+ - No new spc should be created after this step until the upgrade is complete.
+If created the `pre-upgrade.sh` script needs to be executed again.
-Note: It is mandatory to make sure to that all OpenEBS control plane components are running at version 0.9.0 before the upgrade
+ - It is mandatory to make sure that all OpenEBS control plane components are running at version 0.9.0 before the upgrade

 ## Step 2: Upgrade the OpenEBS Operator